dsaborg/sequence/README.md

 #### Iterable

-Because `Sequences` are `Iterables` you can re-use them safely after you have already traversed them, as long as they're backed by an `Iterable`/`Collection`, not an `Iterator` or `Stream`, of course.
+Because each `Sequence` is an `Iterable` you can re-use them safely after you have already traversed them, as long as they're backed by an `Iterable`, `Collection` or array of course, not a once only `Iterator` or `Stream`.

 ```Java
 Sequence<Integer> singulars = Sequence.ints().limit(10); // Digits 1..10